TLDR; We use egocentric ( ) SLAM poses and images to estimate human body pose, height, and hands in the world.

 Our system, EgoAllo, uses egocentric observations to estimate the wearer of a head-mounted device's actions in the allocentric scene coordinate frame.
 To do this, we:

-Our key insight for improving estimation is in conditioning representation.
+Our main insight for improving estimation is in conditioning representation.

 We aim to condition a human motion prior on head motion.
 Naively conditioning on absolute poses, however, would introduce sensitivity to arbitrary world frame choices.
 Consider these trajectories, which have identical local body motion but completely different absolute head poses: